coq/coq/doc/sphinx/proof-engine/ltac2.rst

 ~~~~~~~~~~~~~~~~~

 The simplest syntactic classes in Ltac2 notations represent individual nonterminals
-from the Coq grammar.
+from the Rocq grammar.
 Only a few selected nonterminals are available as syntactic classes.
 In addition, there are metasyntactic operations for describing
 more complex syntax, such as making an item optional or representing a list of items.
 When parsing, each syntactic class expression returns a value that's bound to a name in the